seansfkelley/seansfkelley.github.io/_drafts/2020-08-31-oculus-teardown.md

 I was disappointed to find that there were no good teardown guides for repairing the CV1. [iFixit's guide](https://www.ifixit.com/Teardown/Oculus+Rift+CV1+Teardown/60612) was light on details you'd want for taking apart your own CV1.
 The best content I could find was a [series of unedited (and, therefore, lengthy) YouTube videos](https://www.youtube.com/watch?v=l1kTD5qQ5Vo) that ended up only being useful for the first couple steps.[^1]

 Fast forward through two more pre-broken headsets from eBay and a handful of individually-purchased components, some of which I personally broke and some of which were sold as working but weren't, and I've gotten pretty good at disassembling and reassembling CV1s.
 Unfortunately, I only ended up with the equivalent of my first headset (complete with hardware flaw) and one other frankensteined, but functioning, headset, so I wouldn't say it was worth the money.
-But at least it was a fun quarantine project, and I hope someone finds this guide useful if their need to do their own CV1 surgery!
+But at least it was a fun quarantine project, and I hope someone finds this guide useful if they need to do their own CV1 surgery!

 ## What You'll Need